-9. In an attempt to convince the Tribunal of the cogency of his argument, the complainant points out that, according to Article 7(2) of Decision No. 8/2005 of the ACP-EC Committee of Ambassadors of 20 July 2005 on the Statutes and rules of procedure of the Centre for the Development of Enterprise, the appointments of the Director and Deputy Director "shall be for a maximum period of five years and shall not be renewable".
+- In an attempt to convince the Tribunal of the cogency of his argument, the complainant points out that, according to Article 7(2) of Decision No. 8/2005 of the ACP-EC Committee of Ambassadors of 20 July 2005 on the Statutes and rules of procedure of the Centre for the Development of Enterprise, the appointments of the Director and Deputy Director "shall be for a maximum period of five years and shall not be renewable".
 The complainant submits that the combined effect of this provision and section 3 of Internal Rule No. R 18/CA/05 making the grant of the reinstallation allowance conditional upon the completion of at least five years of service - if the latter applied to the Director and Deputy Director - would be to prevent both these persons from ever receiving the allowance.
-However, the combined reading of these texts, which are in no way incompatible, simply means that the Director and Deputy Director may not claim an allowance of two and a half months' or two months' salary respectively (or double these amounts if they have dependants) unless they have held office for five years in total.
-Contrary to the complainant's submissions, this situation cannot be regarded as purely theoretical, even though the CDE does not dispute the fact that, in practice, the holders of these posts have until now occupied them for shorter periods of time.
+However, the combined reading of these texts, which are in no way incompatible, simply means that the Director and Deputy Director may not claim an allowance equal to two and a half months' or two months' salary respectively (or double these amounts if they have dependants) unless they have held office for five years in total.
+Contrary to the complainant's submissions, this situation cannot be regarded as purely theoretical, even though the CDE does not dispute the fact that, in practice, the holders of these posts have until now occupied them for shorter periods of time and although in this case the complainant - whose bitterness in this respect is understandable - performed his duties for only 4 years and 11 months. - 10.
+The Tribunal therefore considers that the interpretation of the above-mentioned provisions of Internal Rule No. R 18/CA/05 on which the complainant relies cannot be accepted and that, contrary to his subsidiary arguments, they are not in fact ambiguous on the point in dispute.
+Hence there are no grounds for applying the precedent established in Judgments 1755, 2276 and 2358 that if any text issued by an international organisation is ambiguous, it must be construed in the interest of its staff.

-- 10. The Tribunal therefore considers that the interpretation of the above-mentioned provisions of Internal Rule No. R 18/CA/05 on which the complainant relies cannot be accepted and that, contrary to his subsidiary arguments, they are not in fact ambiguous on the point in dispute.
-Hence there are no grounds for applying the precedent established in Judgments 1755, 2276 and 2358 that if any text issued by an international organisation is ambiguous, it must be construed in the interest of its staff. - 11.
-The complainant submits that if the provisions of Internal Rule No. R 18/CA/05 were to be construed as making the allowance which he is claiming subject to the condition that he had served for five years a hypothesis which has been confirmed in the light of the foregoing they would be unlawful.
+11. The complainant submits that if the provisions of Internal Rule No. R 18/CA/05 were to be construed as making the allowance which he is claiming subject to the condition that he had served for five years - a hypothesis which has been confirmed in the light of the foregoing - they would be unlawful.